aiogram/aiogram/docs/migration_2_to_3.rst

 Callbacks data
 ==============

-- Callback data factory now is strictly typed via `pydantic <https://docs.pydantic.dev/>`_ models (:ref:`Read more » <Callback data factory>`)
+- The callback data factory is now strictly typed using `pydantic <https://docs.pydantic.dev/>`_ models.
+  (:ref:`Read more » <Callback data factory>`)

 Finite State machine
 ====================

-- State filter will no more added to all handlers, you will need to specify state if you want
+- State filters will no longer be automatically added to all handlers; you will need to specify the state if you want to use it.
-- Added possibility to change FSM strategy, for example if you want to control state for each user in chat topics instead of user in chat you can specify it in the Dispatcher.
+- Added the possibility to change the FSM strategy.
+For example, if you want to control the state for each user based on chat topics rather than the user in a chat, you can specify this in the Dispatcher.
 - Now :class:`aiogram.fsm.state.State` and :class:`aiogram.fsm.state.StateGroup` don't have helper
   methods like :code:`.set()`, :code:`.next()`, etc.

-  Instead of this you should set states by passing them directly to :class:`aiogram.fsm.context.FSMContext` (:ref:`Read more » <Finite State Machine>`)
+- Instead, you should set states by passing them directly to :class:`aiogram.fsm.context.FSMContext` (:ref:`Read more » <Finite State Machine>`)
-- State proxy is deprecated, you should update the state data by calling :code:`state.set_data(...)` and :code:`state.get_data()` respectively.
+- The state proxy is deprecated; you should update the state data by calling :code:`state.set_data(...)` and :code:`state.get_data()` respectively.

 Sending Files
 =============

-- From now you should wrap sending files into InputFile object before send instead of passing IO object directly to the API method. (:ref:`Read more » <sending-files>`)
+- From now on, you should wrap files in an InputFile object before sending them, instead of passing the IO object directly to the API method. (:ref:`Read more » <sending-files>`)

 Webhook
 =======

-- Simplified aiohttp web app configuration
+- The aiohttp web app configuration has been simplified.
-- By default added possibility to upload files when you use reply into webhook
+- By default, the ability to upload files has been added when you `make requests in response to updates <https://core.telegram.org/bots/faq#how-can-i-make-requests-in-response-to-updates>`_ (available for webhook only).

 Telegram API Server
 ===================

-- `server` param was moved from `Bot` instance to `api` in `BaseSession`.
+- The `server` parameter has been moved from the `Bot` instance to `api` in `BaseSession`.
-- `aiogram.bot.api.TELEGRAM_PRODUCTION` was moved to `aiogram.client.telegram.PRODUCTION`.
+- The constant `aiogram.bot.api.TELEGRAM_PRODUCTION` has been moved to `aiogram.client.telegram.PRODUCTION`.